aredn/aredn/README.md

 * TP-Link WBS510 v1
 * TP-Link WBS510 v2

-The Mikrotik hAP AC Lite, Ubiquiti AirRouter, and AirRouter HP are pre-configured with the following VLANs:
+The Mikrotik hAP AC Lite, Mikrotik hAP ac2, and Mikrotik hAP ac3 are pre-configured with the following VLANs:

 * Port 1: WAN Port - Packets in/out of this port are expected to be untagged.
 The node is (by default) configured to receive a DHCP assigned address from a home network, internet, or other foreign network.
 * Port 5: DtDLink Port Mesh Routing -- Connect to another mesh node or 8021.q switch.
 Packets in/out of this port must be vlan 2 tagged, other packets are ignored.
 * Ports 2-4: LAN devices -- Packets in/out of this port are expected to be untagged.
+The mesh node will (default) DHCP assign an IP address to your computer, ipCam, voip phone, etc. connected to these ports.

+The Ubiquiti AirRouter and AirRouter HP are pre-configured with the following VLANs:

+* Port "WAN": Packets in/out of this port are expected to be untagged.
+The node is (by default) configured to receive a DHCP assigned address from a home network, internet, or other foreign network.
+* Port 4: DtDLink Port Mesh Routing -- Connect to another mesh node or 8021.q switch.
+Packets in/out of this port must be vlan 2 tagged, other packets are ignored.
+* Ports 1-3: LAN devices -- Packets in/out of this port are expected to be untagged.
 The mesh node will (default) DHCP assign an IP address to your computer, ipCam, voip phone, etc. connected to these ports.

 The GL.iNet GL-AR150 and GL-AR300M16 are pre-configured with the following VLANS: